lucas-test/vite-base/readme.md

-# Vite base project for HTML/Typescript
+# Vite base a frontend project for HTML/Typescript

-Init a vite project with an index.html a style.css and a setup.ts.
+Init a npm project with the bundler vite, an index.html, a style.css and a setup.ts.

 ## Usage

 Clone this repo.
+Install the dependencies:

+    npm ci

 Launch the vite dev environment:

     npm run dev